G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 ## Installing it
 1. Get Python.These scripts are written in Python and you'll need to install that if you haven't got it yet.
 You can download it on the [Python](https://www.python.org/) site.
 2. The code refers to several Python libraries that need to be seperately installed.
-These are:
+The easiest way to do this is to open a command window and type "pip install" + the name of each of the libraries in turn.
+The liraries are:
    - pickle
    - os
    - datetime